Armin-Nabaei/Armin-Nabaei/README.md

    With many years of experience in coding, I received sufficient knowledge in project experience working with Python development eco-systems, including opencv, numpy, scipy, pandas, sklearn, etc., and implementing in Keras, Tensorflow, and Pytorch frameworks.
 I clearly grasped introductory linear algebra, optimization, statistics, and algorithms.
    I have a strong understanding of machine learning methodologies, including supervised learning, forecasting, recommendation systems, generative adversarial networks, reinforcement learning, and multi-armed bandits.
 I used this knowledge to implement state-of-the-art models from research papers.
    My passion for R&D opportunities is to build machine learning-based tools to accelerate the solution of optimization problems encountered in real-time operation.
 I’m interested in solving problems of building reliable machine learning models with noisy data and data scarcity.
-   I would like to propose myself as a computer vision candidate for the ML occupation in need.
-I would welcome any opportunity for a technical interview.

 Best Regards,